build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 It is also a best practice to use tokens instead of passwords to access your github account via github api or command line.
 Read more about [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic).

+Save the token at a safe place for use later.
+We will be using this token for two purposes : </br>
+1 .Provide authentication to stage, commit and push code from local repo to the GitHub repo.
+You may also use [SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for this</br>
+2. Connect GitHub to CodePipeline, so whenever new code is committed to GitHub repo it automatically triggers pipeline execution

 The token should have the scopes **repo** (to read the repository) and **admin:repo_hook** (if you plan to use webhooks, true by default) as shown in below image.

 ![GitHub token scopes provide access to repo and admin repo hook](images/GitHub-repo-hooks.png)

 ### Create the CDK app